rohithrajbaskaran/rohithrajbaskaran/README.md

 ## 👨‍💻 About Me

 Hi!
-I’m Rohithraj — a curious, caffeine-powered Computer Science student who’s passionate about building cool things with code.
+I’m Rohithraj, a curious, caffeine powered Computer Science student who’s passionate about building cool things with code.
 I enjoy solving real-world problems, exploring emerging tech, and always aim to write clean, scalable software.

 Right now, I’m actively looking for **software engineering roles** where I can learn, contribute, and grow as a developer (while crushing some bugs along the way 🐞).